This page deals with how to search for old British patents using free online sources and by visiting the British Library

 Searching for very old British patents using paper indexes

 If you are looking for a patent from before 1890 there is no online search available and you need to use the paper indexes published by the Patent Office at the time.
 Relatively few copies of these survive.
 We have a complete set, and a few other libraries with patent collections worldwide also do.
-The EPO has a list of British libraries with patent collections, but only a few have historic material.
+The PATLIB UK network comprises British libraries with patent collections, but not all have historic material available.
 If you live near one, we suggest that you check with them by phone or email before you visit.

 You can see full details of the paper records we hold at the British Library on our Great Britain documentation page.
 However, the most useful sources are: